Vantiq/vantiq-extension-sources/CSVSource/README.md

 **IMPORTANT:** Read the [Testing](#testing) section before building this project.

-The user must [define the CSV Source implementation](../README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.
-For an example of the definition, please see the [*csvImpl.json*](src/test/resources/csvImpl.json) file located in the *src/test/resources* directory.

-Additionally, an example project named *CSVExample.zip* can be found in the *src/test/resources* directory , together with *ejesmall.csv* which is a csv file with starture relates to the SCVExample types.

-*   It should be noted that this example look for csv files in folder d:\tmp\csv with names filtered as eje*.csv

 # Setting Up Your Machine <a name="machine" id="machine"></a>

 ## Repository Contents